-Anyone interested in discussing the film studies minor is encouraged to contact the director, Prakash Younger.
+Anyone interested in discussing the film studies minor is encouraged to contact one of the coordinators.

-- One core course FILM/ENGL.
+- One core course FILM/ENGL 265.
 Introduction to Film Studies must be fulfilled by the end of the second year as a prerequisite for declaring the minor.